virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 }
 ```

-The code splits the `p` domain into a grid, hashes all 4 corners of the grid and mixes them together.
+The code divides the `p` domain into a grid, hashes all four corners of the grid, and blends them together.
 Now, lets create the base of our water noise:

 ```glsl